Leadership

 Requirements for Graduation

-- Completion of 6 supervised fieldwork projects designed to give the students practical experience in their field.
+- Completion of 5 supervised fieldwork projects designed to give the students practical experience in their field.
 (PS 390 – 2 credit hours).
 The fieldwork projects may be completed concurrently with the program.

-Required Weekend Seminars
+Required Introductory Seminars

-- SHJ 100) Roots of Secular Humanistic Judaism
+- SHJ 100) Roots of Secular Humanistic Judaism (independent study)

 - SHJ 110) Basic Ideas of Secular Humanistic Judaism